Draft Angle for Injection Molding

-When developing parts for plastic injection molding, applying draft (or a taper) to the faces of the part is critical to improving the moldability of your part.
-Without it, parts run the risk of poor cosmetic finishes, and may bend, break, or warp due to molding stresses caused by the plastic cooling.
-Equally important, an absence of draft may prevent parts from ejecting from the mold, damaging not only the parts, but possibly the mold itself—a costly and time-consuming detour.
+When developing parts for plastic injection moulding, applying a draft (or a taper angle) to the faces of the part is critical to improving the moldability of your part.
+Without it, parts risk poor cosmetic finishes and may bend, break, or warp due to moulding stresses caused by the plastic cooling.
+Equally important, an absence of draft may prevent parts from ejecting from the mold, damaging the parts and possibly the mold itself—a costly and time-consuming detour.

 Draft Angle Guidelines for Injection Molding